daisybio/NeEDL/README.md

 ```

 #### QUANTUM_COMPUTING seeding
 This seeding routine derives from the COMMUNITY_WISE seeing.
 Hence, all parameters starting with `--ms-cw-...` that are explained above are also available here.
-Instead of picking random start seeds for each community like the COMMUNITY_WISE seeding does, QUANTUM_COMPUTING seeding uses a quantum computing-based algorithm do select the seed candidates.
+Instead of picking random start seeds for each community like the COMMUNITY_WISE seeding does, QUANTUM_COMPUTING seeding uses a quantum computing-based algorithm to select the seed candidates.
 As this algorithm is potentially resource intensive, one can select to only perform it on clusters of a certain size.

 ```bash
 # set the seeding routine